Global Marine Systems

-Global Marine Group is a British-headquartered specialist provider of installation, maintenance and repairs of submarine communications cable for the telecommunications, oil & gas and deep sea research industries.
-To this end, they operate their own a fleet of vessels, ROVs and specialised subsea trenching and burial equipment.
+Global Marine Group (GMG) is a British company specializing in the installation, maintenance and repair of submarine communications cables.
+The company is a wholly owned subsidiary of the Singaporean conglomerate Keppel Corporation.

+Global Marine Group originated from various earlier firms, including the Eastern Telegraph Company, Cable & Wireless (Marine), the General Post Office and BT Marine.
+Following a series of mergers in the mid 1990s, and the subsequent acquisition of Cable & Wireless (Marine) by Global Crossing in 1999, Global Marine Systems was set up to carry out cable laying and maintenance operations with its own fleet of cable ships and specialised subsea equipment.
+The company now operates a fleet of seven cable ships.

+The CEO of Global Marine Group is Simon Hibberd.

 History

 It was established in 1999 when Global Crossing purchased British Telecom and Cable & Wireless marine operations and merged them.
 In 2004, Global Marine Systems was purchased by Bridgehouse Marine and was completely restructured.

 In September 2014, GMS was acquired by HC2, and in 2020 by JF Lehman & Partners.
 Historically, the company has a legacy of over 160 years of cable installation, stemming from the first telegraph cables laid in the 1850s.